 What does this Acquisition unlock for business leaders?

 By centralizing all tasks related to delivering winning customer experiences, practitioners can combine the benefits of mashing up Adobe’s Experience cloud with a platform for how work gets done.
-The combination unlocks new ways for teams to work together and to even think and act differently to accelerate desired business outcomes.
+The combination unlocks new ways for teams to work together and to even think as well as act differently to accelerate desired business outcomes.
 Here are five specific unlocks that Workfront brings to the Adobe community.

-Scenario Forecasting: With a financial baseline that accounts for capacity planning; that is, the ability for the organization to produce the work that customers are buying, the organization can begin to identify bottlenecks and financial impact of specific process improvements.
+Scenario Forecasting: With a financial baseline that accounts for capacity planning; that is, the ability for the organization to produce the work that customers are buying, the organization can begin to identify bottlenecks and the financial impacts of specific process improvements.

 Robotic Process Automation: RPA is the fastest growing software category globally right now and it wouldn’t surprise us if Adobe more closely embraces the big three RPA providers in the ecosystem, UI Path, Blue Prism and Automation Anywhere.
 Once an organization reaches an understanding of what the process for a workstream should look like, such as a project plan for a repeatable and scalable activity, many of the tasks can be assigned to RPA platforms to accelerate execution and standardize results.